Starcounter/Starcounter.Linq/README.md

 }
 ```

-Please note, that Compiled Query has some additional restrictions since it represents a pre-translated SQL and should support passing parameters.
+Compiled queries are more restricted than ad-hoc requests since it represents a pre-translated SQL and should support passing parameters.
+Read more about the restrictions below.

 ## Restrictions

 ### Database fields

-Starcounter.Linq supports **only database properties**.
+Starcounter.Linq **only supports database properties**.
 It is not possible to get access to fields.

 Example: